-Erie Federal Credit Union Donates $21K in Support of Local Hunger Awareness and Food Assistance
+Erie Federal Credit Union Donates $30K in Support of Local Hunger Awareness and Food Assistance

-The “Give Hope - Feed the Need” campaign has earmarked $21,000 to be distributed to the following seven (7) Erie area organizations.
-Metro-Erie Meals on Wheels, The Salvation Army of Erie, Emmaus Soup Kitchen, Community of Caring, St. Martin Center, Erie Martin Luther King Center and Second Harvest Food Bank of NWPA will each receive a $3,000 check to be used for programs affiliated with supplying meals, nourishment and warm companionship to families and individuals who will be affected this winter.
+campaign will distribute $30,000 to the following ten (10) Erie area organizations.
+Metro-Erie Meals on Wheels, Salvation Army of Erie, Emmaus Ministries, Community of Caring, St. Martin Center, Erie Martin Luther King Center, Second Harvest Food Bank of NWPA, Home House of Erie, Kind Pantry by CAP, and Bethany Outreach Center.
+Each will each receive a $3,000 check to be used for programs affiliated with supplying meals, nourishment and warm companionship to families and individuals who will be affected this winter.